You’ll find lots to see and do at Powell Gardens any time of year—so relax, recharge and get inspired!

 What to Eat

-Café Thyme in the Visitor Education Center is open for lunch daily from 11 a.m.-2 p.m., May through October. reFresh, the outdoor eatery space in the Heartland Harvest Garden's Missouri Barn, is open daily from 11 a.m. to 3 p.m., May through September 29.
+Café Thyme in the Visitor Education Center is open for lunch Wednesday through Sunday from 11 a.m.-2 p.m. in April and daily from May through October. reFresh, the outdoor eatery space in the Heartland Harvest Garden's Missouri Barn, is open weekends from 11 a.m. to 3 p.m. and daily from May through September.
 Learn more.
 Small snack items and hot drinks also are available through the gift shop.

 Although picnics are not allowed inside the Gardens (except for special performances), a picnic area is provided near the gatehouse.
 This area is open every day during regular Garden hours.